 Taste-test this mixture.
 You should taste a combination of spicy and salty, plus a hint of sweetness (there also will be a slightly sour note later when the lime juice is added).
 If you'd like it saltier, add a little more fish sauce.
 If too sour for your taste, add a little more sugar.
 If you prefer more coconut flavor, add 1 more tablespoon coconut milk (don't add too much, though, or it will soak through the lettuce leaves—you want a sandwich-spread consistency).

 To assemble the appetizer, chop off the tops of 12 romaine lettuce leaves (3- to 4-inch pieces) and set on a platter.

 Scoop 1 heaping tablespoon of the shrimp mixture onto each leaf.

 Now top each one with a sprinkling of the reserved ground peanuts and toasted coconut.

 Add a final sprinkling of fresh coriander, and serve with the lime wedges (set these in a small pile in the middle of the platter).

-About this Recipe: I created this recipe based on the classic Thai appetizer, Miang Kum (recipe).
-The appetizer is meant to literally 'wake up the taste buds' in preparation for other Thai dishes to follow.
-The original recipe is prepared with tiny dried shrimp which, I have found, are either impossible to locate here in North America, or, when I do find them, they are of such poor quality, I end up throwing them out (rubbery and impossible to eat).
-I've therefore come up with this fresh version which is better suited to the shrimp we can find here - hope you like it!
+This recipe is a spin on the classic Thai appetizer, miang kum.
+The appetizer is meant to literally "wake up the taste buds" in preparation for other Thai dishes to follow.
+The original recipe is prepared with tiny dried shrimp which, we have found, are either impossible to locate here in North America, or, when they are found, they are of such poor quality (rubbery), they are impossible to eat.
+We, therefore, came up with this fresh version which is better suited to the shrimp readily available in the States.